henrikauzins/passwordGenerator/README.md

 # passwordGenerator
-random password generation program written in Python once a password is generated, it will be added to a list
+random password generation program written in Python once a password is generated